nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Compulsory date of birth field:
-    * Pros: It is a more logical implementation because date of birth is a common attribute for all persons, similar to name, address, etc, which are also compulsory field for persons in contact list.
+    * Pros: It is a more logical implementation because date of birth is a common attribute for all persons, similar to name, address, etc, which are also compulsory fields for persons in the addressbook.
     * Cons: It is less flexible in cases where the user is missing the date of birth field for a contact, but wants to add the contact anyways, as the user is not able to leave the date of birth field blank.

 * **Alternative 2:** Optional date of birth field:
     * Pros: It is a more flexible implementation, since the user has the choice to set a date of birth, or leave it empty.
-    * Cons: It is less logical since date of birth is a common attribute for a person.
+    * Cons: It is less logical since date of birth is a common attribute for all persons in the addressbook.

 ### Edit Date of Birth

-The Edit Date of Birth feature allows users to edit a date of birth field (format: dd/mm/yyyy) of a person in the contact list.
+The Edit Date of Birth feature allows users to edit a date of birth field (format: dd/mm/yyyy) of a person in the addressbook.
 It is performed as a part of `editPersonCommand#execute()`.

 These operations are exposed in the `Model` interface as the method `Model#setPerson()`, which calls